Vulnerable Sector Check

 The vulnerable sector screening was established to provide screening of individuals who intend on working or volunteering with the vulnerable sector.
 A vulnerable person is defined as a person who, because of their age, a disability, or other circumstances, whether temporary or permanent are (a) in a position of dependence on others or (b) are otherwise at a greater risk than the general population of being harmed by a person in a position or authority or trust relative to them.
 This type of screening may be required for the following types of positions: teacher, social worker, taxi driver, day-care worker, sport coaches, etc.

 This check is restricted to applicants seeking employment and/or volunteering in a position of authority or trust relative to vulnerable persons in Canada only.
 It is a collection of offence information, including convictions, outstanding warrants, charges, judicial orders and sexual offence convictions for which the individual has received a record suspension where authorized by the Minister of Public Safety and Emergency Preparedness.
 Non-conviction information shall be released only when it meets the Exceptional Disclosure Assessment.

-The Police Vulnerable Sector screening search may include the following information:
+The Vulnerable Sector Check search may include the following information:

 - Criminal convictions from CPIC and/or local databases.

 - Summary convictions, for five years, when identified.

 - Findings of Guilt under the Youth Criminal Justice Act within the applicable disclosure period.